Survey says: Big dog breeds more popular than small pups

 Rottweiler

 Rottweilers can weigh up to 130 pounds and are often used as guard dogs.
-They are strong and powerful but are also obedient and good-natured.
+They are strong but are also obedient and good-natured.

 Siberian Husky

 The Siberian Husky is a popular family dog.
-The breed is affectionate and friendly, which makes them easy to train even though they can be stubborn.
+The breed is affectionate and friendly, making it easy to train despite its stubbornness.

 Can’t decide between a Siberian Husky and a German Shepherd, consider getting a Gerberian Shepsky, which combines the best of both breeds.